-As organizations collect more and more user data, it becomes increasingly important to protect personal information from leaks and data theft.
-Some sectors, including healthcare and finance, have developed specific requirements for their overall information security.
-Sensitive data can be compromised without careful adherence to these security standards and regulations.
+As organizations collect more user data, protecting personal information from leaks and data theft becomes increasingly essential.
+As a result, some sectors, including healthcare and finance, have developed specific requirements for their overall information security.
+However, sensitive data can be compromised without careful adherence to these security standards and regulations.

 The Payment Card Industry Security Standards Council (PCI SSC) is a global forum founded in 2006 by American Express, Discover, JCB International, MasterCard and Visa Inc. to enhance global payment account data security.
 Additionally, the Payment Card Industry Data Security Standard (PCI DSS) was developed to facilitate the broad adoption of consistent data security measures to help organizations avoid vulnerabilities that may lead to data breaches.

-These standards apply to any entity that participates in payment card processing, including storing, processing, or transmitting cardholder data or authentication data.
+These standards apply to any entity participating in payment card processing, including storing, processing, or transmitting cardholder data or authentication data.

 The PCI Security Standards comprise a minimum set of requirements.
 Additional controls and practices may enhance them to mitigate other risks and comply with local, regional, and sector laws and regulations.
 Noncompliance with these regulations may lead to violations and fines: